SKYE HIRST, Ph.D.

 of JSJ she also uses felt sense focusing; a releasing technique inspired by the

-Sedona Technique, self-knowing imagery awareness, and the Hartman Value
+Sedona Method, self-knowing imagery awareness, and the Hartman Value

-Inventory from which Skye is in constant discovery and inquiry of Life’s ways at the individual level.
+Inventory from which Skye draws to further her discovery and inquiry of Life’s ways at the individual level.

 Skye came to Maine to work and live in its beauty where the

-quality of life is a high value and people take time to know their neighbors
+quality of life is of high value and people take time to know their neighbors